WingRiders/datum-explorer/README.md

 bun cli parse-cbor launchpadNode.cddl d8799fd8799fd8799f581c9916b846579fc7109f6ab82fd94c7d9b47af8694ea8697a167b1bb0800ffffd87a801b0000018a5058c6f01a00989680ff
 ```

+The CDDL schema file must be in the current directory.
+Existing schemas can be found in the [cardano-datum-registry](https://github.com/WingRiders/cardano-datum-registry) repository.

 #### Validating a CDDL schema

 To validate a CDDL schema file and check for unsupported features: